thoughtbot/static_association/README.md

 a unique id is mandatory.
 The newly created object is yielded to the passed block.

-The `Day` class will gain `.all`, `.find`, `.find_by_id`, `.find_by` and `.where` methods.
+The `Day` class will gain the following methods:

-- The `.all` method returns all the static records defined in the class.
+- `.all`: returns all the static records defined in the class.
-- The `.ids` method returns an array of all the ids of the static records.
+- `.ids`: returns an array of all the ids of the static records.
-- The `.find` method accepts a single id and returns the matching record.
+- `.find`: accepts a single id and returns the matching record.
 If the record does not exist, a `RecordNotFound` error is raised.
-- The `.find_by_id` method behaves similarly to the `.find` method, except it returns `nil` when a record does not exist.
+- `.find_by_id`: behaves similarly to the `.find` method, except it returns `nil` when a record does not exist.
-- `find_by` finds the first record matching the specified conditions.
+- `.find_by`: finds the first record matching the specified conditions.
 If no record is found, returns `nil`.
-- The `.where` method accepts an array of ids and returns all records with matching ids.
+- `.where`: accepts an array of ids and returns all records with matching ids.

 ### Associations

-Currently just a 'belongs to' association can be created.
+Currently just a `belongs_to` association can be created.
 This behaviour can be mixed into an `ActiveRecord` model:

 ```ruby